MethodExists/mongo-driver/README.md

 ## save()
+Saves a document.
-It saves a document.
-If _id is provided in document body, then document is updated, otherwise, it is inserted
+If _id is provided in document body, then document is updated, otherwise, it is inserted.
 It maps to mongo-native driver function, but with a promise.

 ### Params
 - collecction  *string* collection name
 - document     *object* the document body. (it can have _id)

 ### Returns
+- promise of nrModified   *number* | *object*

-- promise of document   *object*|*number* if _id was not provided, and then it was an insertion, it will return the document with "_id" field.
+Returns promise of 0 if document was not modified.
-                                    Otherwise it will return 1 if existing document was updated
+Returns promise of 1 if document was modified
+Returns promise of document object if document was inserted

 ### Basic usage
 ```
 //saving a non existing document